finos-labs/dtcc-i-h-2025-quantive/README.md

 - Convert any numerical figure in the prompt into a range to support redaction or normalization.
 - Integrate a quantitative data source and processing engine to support mathematical and tax-related calculations.
+- Monitor for any suspicious or illegal activities and flag the user.

 ### Team Information